Procedural Refinement by LLM-driven Algorithmic Debugging for ARC-AGI-2: Abduction-Based Procedural Refinement

 \textbf{Step 2: Abductive refinement.} Conditioned on the identified faulty set $\mathcal{N}^*$, the refinement operator performs abductive hypothesis revision to construct the successor state.
 Specifically, it synthesises a modified hypothesis $H_{t+1}$ that resolves the local inconsistencies associated with $\mathcal{N}^*$ while preserving the global structure of the program.

-\textbf{Remarks on the implementation.} In practice, these steps are realised through agentic orchestration and prompt-based control of Large Language Models.
-The LLM is instructed to (i) carry out the APD-style inspection to localise buggy clause instances and (ii) generate targeted repairs for the clauses associated with $\mathcal{N}^*$.
-Taken together, this module functions as a stochastic sampler from the conditional distribution $P_{\text{APD}}(\cdot \mid H_t, \mathcal{E}_{\text{train}}, \mathcal{B})$, implicitly implementing semantic state transitions in the hypothesis space by coupling informal abductive reasoning with formal code generation.
+\textbf{Remarks on the implementation.} In practice, these steps are implemented as a fixed verifier-in-the-loop refinement procedure controlled by prompts.
+The LLM is instructed to (i) carry out APD-style inspection to localise suspicious clause instances and (ii) generate targeted revisions for the clauses associated with $\mathcal{N}^*$.
+Taken together, this module functions as a stochastic sampler from the conditional distribution $P_{\text{APD}}(\cdot \mid H_t, \mathcal{E}_{\text{train}},\mathcal{B})$, implementing semantic state transitions in the hypothesis space by coupling abductive reasoning with formal code generation.

 Algorithm~\ref{alg:abpr} shows the pseudocode of ABPR.
-It initialises the search using bottom clauses and then iteratively explores the refinement hypothesis space, with the neuro-symbolic APD acting as a stochastic transition operator between successive hypotheses (Line~7).
+It initialises the search using bottom clauses and then iteratively explores the refinement hypothesis space, with the neuro-symbolic APD acting as a stochastic transition operator between successive hypotheses (Line~6).
 The symbolic characterisation of \emph{procedural refinement} and the APD framework enables a natural realisation of a \textbf{best-first search} strategy.
-To exploit this structure, the algorithm maintains a bounded history buffer $\mathbb{H}$ that is updated using a top-$k$ selection mechanism (Lines~13--14), prioritising high-coverage candidate hypotheses for further refinement in subsequent iterations.
+To exploit this structure, the algorithm computes coverage scores and updates a bounded history buffer $\mathbb{H}$ via a top-$k$ selection mechanism (Lines~10--11), prioritising high-coverage candidate hypotheses for further refinement in subsequent iterations.

 As ABPR performs iterative exploration of a large hypothesis space, individual refinement trajectories are sensitive to initial conditions and may converge prematurely to suboptimal solutions.
 To improve robustness, we adopt an ensemble-based strategy with diversity-prioritised aggregation following prior art~\cite{Poetiq2025Frontier}.
 Specifically, we perform a \emph{parallel search} in the refinement hypothesis space by initiating multiple ABPR instances.